 The major revenue source in this fund is generated from Resort Taxes on accommodations and food and beverage sales.
 All resort tax revenues and the related expenditures for tourism and the Community Center operations are budgeted in the Resort Tax Fund.
-It is important to note that sixty-six percent (66%) of resort tax revenues fund and support the operations/maintenance of the Community Center, therefore, directly relieving ad valorem taxes from being used for such purposes.
-The remaining thirty four percent (34%) allocation of resort taxes funds services and programs to promote the Town as a tourist destination.
+It is important to note that 66% of resort tax revenues fund and support the operations/maintenance of the Community Center, therefore, directly relieving ad valorem taxes from being used for such purposes.
+The remaining 34% allocation of resort taxes funds services and programs to promote the Town as a tourist destination.

-The Town anticipates a Beach Re-nourishment Project as part of the Miami-Date County Beach Erosion Control and Hurricane Protection Project to begin in August of 2019.
+A Beach Re-nourishment Project as part of the Miami-Date County Beach Erosion Control and Hurricane Protection Project began in August of 2019.
 This project will take place over the course of several months.
 In order to address critical beach erosion in Surfside, the U.S. Army Corps of Engineers, in coordination with Miami-Dade County and the Town of Surfside, will place approximately 330,000 cubic yards of beach quality sand, hauled by trucks from an upland mine, to re-nourish the public beach in Surfside.
 The project is 100% funded by the federal government.
 The project will take place over the course of several months and is likely to negatively impact resort tax revenues.
-In June 2019, the Town prepared a forecast on the impact from the beach renourishment project and anticipates an overall reduction in resort taxes during FY2020.
+In June 2019, the Town prepared a forecast on the impact from the beach re-nourishment project and anticipates an overall reduction in resort taxes during FY 2020.

-FY2020 tax revenues are projected at \$3,297,500 which is an approximately 16% decrease from total estimated FY2019 revenues.
-The estimated FY2019 revenues are projected to provide additional reserves of \$1,289,548 to absorb any impact greater than anticipated.
-The revenues projected to be most impacted by the beach re-nourishment project are those generated from hotel occupancy.
+FY 2020 tax revenues are projected at \$3,297,550 which is an approximately 16% decrease from total estimated FY 2019 revenues.
+The estimated FY 2019 revenues are projected to provide additional reserves of \$1,097,075 to absorb any impact greater than anticipated from the beach re-nourishment project.
+The revenues projected to be most impacted by this project are those generated from hotel occupancy.

-The FY2020 proposed Resort Tax Fund budget includes funds for the following Community Center needs: one full time lifeguard; one full time custodian; a contractual swim team coach; painting of the facility; repairs to the water activity pool/tot lot and slides; biweekly professional cleaning services; beach raking; an update to the RecTrac software system; replacement of the fence and gate entrance; and a security system.
-The budget maintains tourism promotional activities of \$849,536, and an increase to total reserves of \$235,834 is projected.
+The FY 2020 proposed Resort Tax Fund budget includes funds for the following Community Center needs:

+- One full time lifequard

+- o One full time custodian

+- Contractual swim team coach services

+- Painting of the facility

+- o Repairs to the water activity pool/tot lot and slides

+- o Biweekly professional cleaning services

+- Beach maintenance/raking

+- Update to the RecTrac software system

+- Replacement of the fence and gate entrance

+- o Security camera system

+The tourism promotional activities budget increased slightly to \$810,000.
+An overall increase of \$235,133 to the fund's reserves is projected.